yiwenluo-gogogo/Telton/README.md

 # Telton
 Input tool to help improve typing(writing code, document, article) efficiency by allow user to add self-defined shortcut for any string.
+Please refer to guide below on how to use

 # Telton User Guide